james-dixon/Sorting/README.md

  Radix sort is nice but only works on unsigned integer types

+ Heap sort is much slower than the others O(Nlog(N)) sorts is this due to not all being in the cache?
+It gets worse (more slower) as the size increases

+ Parallel sorts are (very) slow for very small lists, but significantly faster for large lists

- Try to find some more to implement, is it possible to beat STL for general (non-radix) sorts?
+ Is it possible to beat STL for general (non-radix) sorts?

 To implement:
- - heap
  - shell
  - bogo (?)
  - comb